hemant4494/AI/Five-Big-Ideas-FAQ.md

 ### Who is responsible for this list?

-This list was developed by the AI4K12 Steering Committee in consultation with the AI4K12 Working Group and Advisory Board, and additional input from members of the AI4K12 mailing list.
+This list was developed by the AI4K12 Steering Committee (David Touretzky, Christina Gardner-McCune, Fred Martin, and Deborah Seehorn) in consultation with the AI4K12 Working Group and Advisory Board, and additional input from members of the AI4K12 mailing list.